vongohren/bekk-open-steemitpost/README.md

 First of all, bitcoin was called a ponzi scheme in its early stages.
 Often is everything that seems to good to be true and can't be understood, some sort of scheme.

 But I can't deny that this feels to good to be true, and then the scepticisme rise.
-To be honest i'm not quite sure what a ponzi scheme is but I have to say that the rumors have some really convincing arguments:
+A ponzi scheme is an individual or organization, who pays returns to its investors from new capital paid to the operators by new investors, rather than from profit earned through legitimate sources.
+I do not have a whole lof of experience with ponzi scheme, but I have to say that the rumors have some really convincing arguments:
 * [Is steemit a ponzi scheme](https://steemit.com/steem/@gavvet/is-steemit-a-ponzi-scheme)
 * [SteemIt - Ponzi scheme, pyramid scheme, a bubble or pure genius?](https://steemit.com/steemit/@calamus056/steemit-ponzi-scheme-pyramid-scheme-a-bubble-or-pure-genius)
 * [How the Steem pyramid scheme really works](https://steemit.com/steemit/@orly/how-the-steem-pyramid-scheme-really-works)